tttstudios/react-native-otp-input/README.md

-# React Native OTP Input
+# React Native Simple OTP

 **react-native-simple-otp** is a library for react-native that just makes handling otp easy.